 - Follow the on-screen instructions to complete the installation process.

-- Choose the appropriate repsonse in case you recieve a prompt.
+- Choose the appropriate response in case you receive a prompt.

 - Once the installation is done, check if you are able to upgrade to Windows 11.